 COVID-19 (Coronavirus) Preparedness Plan

 To help keep our staff, clients and greater community safe, we are following the AVMA, WSVMA and WHO recommendations on increasing distance, increasing disinfection and reducing social contact.
 As such, we have adopted the following protocols:

 - ALL APPOINTMENTS WILL BE NO-CONTACT.
-We are asking clients to call us from the parking lot to let us know of your arrival.
+We are asking clients to TEXT us at 206-523-7187 from the parking lot to let us know of your arrival.
 Our appointment technicians will be taking a verbal history of your pet's health and the reason for your visit over the phone and will meet you in the parking lot to take your pet inside for their exam with the doctor.
 Please have your pet safely restrained with a leash or carrier and ready to hand off outside of the car when the technician arrives.

 - You will be asked to wait outside or in your car and the doctor will call again to discuss exam findings and present a treatment plan and cost estimate.You are welcome to "attend" the exam via Virtual Visit - ask our Client Care team upon booking or check-in to make your appointment Virtual and make sure you have the Zoom app downloaded on your device.